Odyhibit/matrix_steganography/README.md

-This tool will use a matrix, and the idea from roor correction to hide information in the LSB of an image.
+This tool will use a matrix, and the idea from error correction to hide information in the LSB of an image.
 The storage will be low, but it will be very well hidden.

 try it out online https://odyhibit.github.io/matrix_steganography/